Definition:

 – Need to balance sustainability with operational efficiency

-– Education and consumer engagement in sustainable practices
+– Consumer education and engagement in sustainable practices

-The application of sustainability in e-commerce is not just a trend, but a growing need for companies that want to remain relevant and responsible in the long term.
-As consumers become more aware and demanding regarding business practices, the adoption of sustainable strategies in e-commerce becomes a competitive differentiator and an ethical imperative
+The application of sustainability in e-commerce is not just a trend, but a growing necessity for companies that wish to remain relevant and responsible in the long term.
+As consumers become more conscious and demanding regarding business practices, adopting sustainable strategies in e-commerce becomes a competitive differentiator and an ethical imperative.